 From the jets of water that spray from Saturn's moon Enceladus to the methane lakes on smoggy Titan, the Saturn system is a rich source of scientific discovery and still holds many mysteries.Namesake

-The farthest planet from Earth discovered by the unaided human eye, Saturn has been known since ancient times and is named for the Roman god of agriculture and wealth.
-The Greek equivalent was Cronos, the father of Zeus/Jupiter.
+The farthest planet from Earth discovered by the unaided human eye, Saturn has been known since ancient times.
+The planet is named for the Roman god of agriculture and wealth, who was also the father of Jupiter.Potential for Life

 Size and Distance

 With a radius of 36,183.7 miles (58,232 kilometers), Saturn is 9 times wider than Earth.
 If Earth were the size of a nickel, Saturn would be about as big as a volleyball.

 From an average distance of 886 million miles (1.4 billion kilometers), Saturn is 9.5 astronomical units away from the Sun.
 One astronomical unit (abbreviated as AU), is the distance from the Sun to Earth.
 From this distance, it takes sunlight 80 minutes to travel from the Sun to Saturn.